ckohnke/gp438/README.md

 3. GPS Tools > Import NED Files

-    Imports the NED files for future use.
+    Imports the NED files for reading the elevations.

     Allows user to use:
       - Read Elevation from NED

-4. Once both the GPS and the SEGD are imported, the user can use any of the modes.
+4. Once the GPS and the SEGD data is imported, the user can use any of the modes.

     Allows user to use:
       - Roam Mode